slime/slime/CONTRIBUTING.md

-SLIME's age and historical compatibility with XEmacs means it reinvented (and possibly invented) many buffer/window/display managing techniques that are avaiable today in GNU Emacs's core.
+SLIME's age and historical compatibility with XEmacs means it reinvented (and possibly invented) many buffer/window/display managing techniques that are available today in GNU Emacs's core.
 Interactive buttons, display-related and completion-code have all been pruned as much as possible and now reuse Emacs' own libraries.